 If you want salabim to be available from other directories, without copying the salabim.py script, either install from PyPI (see above) or run the supplied install.py file.
 In doing so, you will create (or update) a salabim directory in the site-package directory, which will then contain a copy of the salabim package.

-Python is a widely used high-level programming language for general-purpose programming, created by Guido van Rossum and first released in 1991.
+Python is a widely used high-level programming object oriented language for general-purpose programming, created by Guido van Rossum and first released in 1991.
 An interpreted language, Python has a design philosophy that emphasizes code readability (notably using whitespace indentation to delimit code blocks rather than curly brackets or keywords), and a syntax that allows programmers to express concepts in fewer lines of code than might be used in languages such as C++ or Java.
 The language provides constructs intended to enable writing clear programs on both a small and large scale.